GenBench/GenBench.github.io/_pages/collaborative_benchmarking_task.md

 #### I have an evaluation task that doesn't fit the existing protocols, can I propose a change?
 Yes, reach out to us at genbench@googlegroups.com.
 We welcome proposals that extend our current benchmark, but we cannot guarantee that we will implement any fixes or changes in time for the workshop.

+#### Are there any minimal requirements for CBT papers?
+Other than the inclusion of a [GenBench evaluation card](https://genbench.org/eval_cards/), there are no strict requirements for CBT papers.

+#### What should be on the doc.md page of my task?